 Set guidelines and expectations

 An important factor to think about when designing your online course is how you’ll communicate any guidelines or expectations.
-This is often especially important online.
+This is often especially important for online course design.
 Because you likely won’t have face-to-face time to remind the learners.
 Learners must have access to your guidelines and expectations directly at the start of your course.
 They ought to be easy to seek out and straightforward to know.
 Your guidelines and expectations will depend upon your particular course.
 But these are some things to think about.
 First, the minimum technology requirements.
 Will learners be ready to complete your course employing a mobile device?
 Or will they have to download software?
 Which needs them to possess a computer.
 Make sure that learners are conscious of what technology they’ll get to achieve success in your course.

 Next, share expectations regarding digital citizenship.
 Then help learners understand this idea.
 Examples are, communicating expectations about appropriate behaviours in online forums and discussions, respecting other people’s privacy, and being a responsible online learner.
 Allow them to know that you simply won’t tolerate any online bullying or inappropriate behaviours, language, or images.
 This might appear to be sensitive but it isn’t for everybody.
 Confirm learners know your expectations on this.
 Inform learners of your expectations on engagement.
 Allow them skills often they ought to engage with forums or discussion boards.
 If you post a rule, like you want to post 3 times before five o’clock on Friday, do not be surprised if you’ve got learners posting 3 times at 4:59 on Friday.
 If you would like them to move on the discussion boards and reply to other learner’s posts make this clear from the beginning.
 Next, share your expectations for the quantity of your time you expect them to figure on the course.
 Be upfront and honest with this and let learners express any concerns early.
 Establish guidelines for communication.